evilC/ADHD-AHK-Dynamic-Hotkeys-for-Dummies/README.txt

 * Sample macro included
 * Easy for someone with even a basic knowledge of AHK to write scripts with these features
 * Built-in system to link to a URL for information on your macro
+* Built-in system to notify users of updates.

 Obatining ADHD:
 If you wish to write macros, you are advised to download the ZIP from my homepage: http://evilc.com/proj/adhd